rossmacarthur/passthesalt/README.rst

-Pass the Salt
+PassTheSalt
 =============

 A command line application for deterministic password generation and password storage.

 Getting started
 ---------------